-Investigating the aspect of physical and behavioural safety to enable safe human-robot interaction, to ensure that a robot is capable of performing cooperative tasks with humans.
+Investigating physical and behavioural safety for human-robot interactions, ensuring that a robot is capable of performing cooperative tasks with humans.

-Research into the next generation of advanced robotics engineering systems.
-Robots that can make human-like decisions while carrying out manufacturing process.
+Research into the next generation of advanced robotics engineering systems: robots that can make human-like decisions while carrying out manufacturing processes.

 Soft robotics seeks to make robots that are soft, flexible and compliant, just like biological organisms.

 A combination of environmental, social and internal cues could result at the group level in components believed to be important in the emergence of self-organised behaviour.

 Robots with human-like tactile dexterity would transform our economy and society.
 But how do you give robots a sense of touch?